ryandem1/minesweeper-async/README.md

 ### Parameters
 1. Minesweeper board size/mine count is configurable, the default is the standard 9x9, 10 mine boards from Windows.
 2. All endpoint latency values are configurable via environment vars
-3. Information about boards can be inferred from data provided from the various discovery endpoints in the `minesweeper` server.
-4. Data gathering endpoints are formatted like questions to the server.
+3. Data gathering endpoints are formatted like questions to the server.
-5. No endpoint will really give full information, and generally, the more informative an endpoint is, the longer the latency will be
+4. No endpoint will really give full information, and generally, the more informative an endpoint is, the longer the latency will be
-6. Boards will only be counted when they are checked by passing the ``board_id`` to `/check`
+5. Boards will only be counted when they are checked by passing the ``board_id`` to `/check`
-7. Boards do not have to be completely hit/flagged to be submitted, but any untouched mines will be deducted like they were hit, and you will miss out on any non-hit Value spaces.
+6. Boards do not have to be completely hit/flagged to be submitted, but any untouched mines will be deducted like they were hit, and you will miss out on any non-hit Value spaces.

 ### The Goal
 - Process as many boards as possible, as accurately as possible within a limited timeframe.